wormhole-foundation/wormhole-docs/tutorials/messaging/core-contracts.md

 This fee must be included as `msg.value` when calling `sendPayloadToEvm`.

-So, using the `sendPayloadToEvm` interface, we can implement `sendCrossChainGreeting` by sending a payload that contains the greeting message and the sender’s address.
+So, using the `sendPayloadToEvm` interface, you can implement `sendCrossChainGreeting` by sending a payload that contains the greeting message and the sender’s address.
 The relayer handles the cross-chain delivery, ensuring the message is received on the target chain.

 Here’s the code: